mrlacey/DemoSnippets/README.md

 ---------------------------------------

-Visual Studio extension that provides a command for adding the contents of *.demosnippets to the Toolbox.
+Visual Studio extension that provides functionality relating to *.demosnippets files and interacting with the Toolbox.
 Intended to make it easy to use code snippets in demos.

 ![screenshot](./art/screenshot.png)